klaviyo/klaviyo-swift-sdk/README.md

 ## Overview

 KlaviyoSwift is an SDK, written in Swift that can be integrated into your iOS App.
-This will allow you to message your users via receive push notificaitons from Klaviyo.
-In addition you will be able to take advanatage of Klavaiyo's identificaiton and event tracking funtionality.
-Once integrated your marketing will be able to better understand your app users needs and send them timely messages via APNS.
+This will allow you to message your users via push notifications from Klaviyo.
+In addition you will be able to take advantage of Klaviyo's identification and event tracking functionality.
+Once integrated, your marketing team will be able to better understand your app users' needs and send them timely messages via APNS.

 ## Installation Options